Blakeoramo/Bio-Simulator-2--Antivirus-Go-Achoo/README.md

 # Bio Simulator 2: Antivirus Go Achoo
- A proof of concept more than anything else that a fully fledged GUI-based game can be done in PowerShell
+ A proof of concept more than anything else that a fully fledged GUI-based game can be done in PowerShell.
+ This game is non-profit and free of charge.

  Credits:

+ ChatGPT-3 (Coding Assistance)

- Dr Seuss
+ Dr Seuss (Creating Cat in the Hat)

- Dreamworks
+ Dreamworks/Universal Studios (For creating the Cat in the Hat film)

- PixaBay
+ PixaBay (For royalty-free music)

- Soundraw
+ Soundraw (For AI Generated Music)

- Google

- Bio
+ Google (For creating NSynth and allowing me to "AI generated" SFX)

+ Bio (For being the base of the story and Voice Acting)

- Elon Musk
+ Elon Musk (For making ChatGPT-3 and DALL-E)

- Bill Gates
+ Bill Gates (For making Microsoft/Windows)

- Microsoft
+ Microsoft (For making Windows/PowerShell)

- DALL-E
+ DALL-E (For making the AI generated scenery)

- MeloBytes
+ MeloBytes (For AI Generated music)

- SEGA
+ SEGA (For making Sonic)

- Nintendo
+ Nintendo (For making Mario)

- MJ
+ MJ (For making Neverland Ranch)

- Mike Myers
+ Mike Myers (For his portrayal of Cat in the Hat)

- Alec Baldwin

- Bungie
+ Alec Baldwin (For making his his portrayal of of Larry Quinn in Cat in the Hat)

+ Bungie (For making Halo and the Magnum gun sounds)